Sunday, November 30, 2014

 It didn’t matter if we were observing with the Pal and the Big Six, or just a couple of 60mm refractors and Unk’s old 3-inch Tasco Newt, which was what I had when the BAS began.
 What mattered was that we were observing together and that was more fun and more productive than observing alone.

 Group observing was more productive for me not just because I didn’t have to fear the depredations of the dadgum Wolfman and the UFOnauts when I was with my friends.
 It was because we helped each other.
-Like the night I went after the doggone Blinking Planetary in Cygnus for the first time.
+Like the night I went after the Blinking Planetary in Cygnus for the first time.
 The books said it was bright and obvious, but danged if I could find it.
 If I had been by myself, I’d just have given up and moved on.
 But Wayne Lee had looked at it before and showed me how to track it down.
-Our individual skills and knowledge might have been pitiful, but by working together we saw a hell of a lot and learned a hell of a lot.
+Our individual skills and knowledge might have been pitiful, but by working together we saw a heck of a lot and learned a heck of a lot.

 Whether the BAS or the PSAS, the joys of and motivations for club membership have always been the same for me: camaraderie and the sharing of knowledge and skills.
 And, in the average adult club, there are some pluses that go beyond even those things.